awalker2/EE-551-FlaskSite/README.md

 # EE551-FlaskSite

-Stevens Automatic Study Plan Generator Web Interface and Automated Registration
+Stevens Institute of Technology Automatic Study Plan Generator Web Interface and Automated Registration

 This is a web interface and serverside code for a study plan validator/checker and automated course registration.
 The interface was done using Bootstrap 4 and jQuery for the ajax post to the server.